 We offer state-of-the-art dialysis facilities and equipment to ensure that you are as comfortable as possible throughout your treatment.
 Our dedicated staff will work with you to create a personalised treatment plan that suits your needs and preferences.
 Our team will provide you with comprehensive support throughout the dialysis process, from initial assessment to ongoing care.

-At the Royal Free London Private Patients unit, we have an international reputation for the provision of world-class dialysis services.
+The Royal Free London Private Patients Unit has an international reputation for the provision of world-class dialysis services.

 - Dialysis treatment for international patients

 - One of the lowest and most competitive rates in London.
-We will provide all-inclusive care pathways priced on a weekly basis
+We will provide all-inclusive care pathways, priced weekly

 - Active dialysis research programme and employing the latest techniques

-- Access to different funding options for self-payers, insured patients, international insured and sponsored patients with guarantee letters from most government health offices
+- Access to different funding options for self-payers, insured patients, insured international and sponsored patients with guarantee letters from approved government health offices

-- Our dialysis unit is run by senior dialysis nursing staff who are committed in providing the highest standards of care, supervised by Dr Peter Dupont, an experienced consultant nephrologist who also runs a Royal Free NHS dialysis facility.
+- Our dialysis unit is run by senior dialysis nursing staff who are committed to providing the highest standards of care, supervised by Dr Peter Dupont, an experienced consultant nephrologist.

 How to get here

-We are located at the 12th floor of the Royal Free London Hospital on Pond Street, Hampstead, London, NW3 2QG
+We are located on the 12th floor of the Royal Free London Hospital on Pond Street, Hampstead, London, NW3 2QG